Twelve-Day War

-Iran's nuclear facilities were extensively damaged.
-The IAEA and many observers believe Iran evacuated its enriched uranium, delaying its nuclear program by only a few months.
-(Note: Attributed to multiple sources:) Other analysts and Israeli and Western officials said the delay was longer.
+Israel's attacks, which reportedly involved commando units and Mossad operatives in Iran, killed several of Iran's military leaders, leaders of the Islamic Revolutionary Guard Corps (IRGC), and at least 10 leading nuclear scientists.
+The war saw internet blackouts by the Iranian government.
+Israeli and US airstrikes damaged the nuclear facilities at Natanz, Isfahan, and Fordow, damaging them extensively.
 Iran suspended cooperation with the IAEA, which it said had passed information about nuclear facilities and scientists to Israel.
 Iran's total death toll has been estimated at between 1,060 and 1,190; thousands were wounded, tens of thousands were displaced, and the government ordered internet blackouts.
-Israel struck a hospital, and high-rise buildings, including apartments.
+Israel struck high-rise buildings, including apartments.
 Iranian missiles struck military and government sites, apartments, a research center, and a hospital.
-Tightened censorship in Israel made the extent of physical damage unclear.